marilyne-linkurious/documentation/content/admin/content/www/config.md

 ## SSL

-External communications with the Linkurious server can be secured using SSL without installing third-party software.

 Within the `server` key:

 - `listenPortHttps` (default: `3443`): The port of the web server if HTTPS is enabled.
 See the Install section to learn why you should not set `443` directly.